 3 Tips for Selling Online in Multiple Currencies

-Having to convert prices during shopping distracts the shopper from a purchase and additional browsing might lead to cart abandonment.
+Having to convert prices during shopping distracts the shoppers from a purchase and additional browsing might lead to cart abandonment.

-Plus, by giving your customers an option to shop in their local currencies, you significantly enhance your customer experience.
+As a bonus, giving your customers an option to shop in their local currency enhances your customer experience.

 In Asia, online retail is predicted to develop rapidly in the next five years.
 Ecommerce in China is growing at record rates of about 40% per year and India is said to be experiencing an ecommerce revolution.
 Even on developed markets, there’s still plenty of room for growth.